Australia orders extremism probe amid push to tackle far-right

 Spy agencies had placed an "inappropriate" focus on Islamist extremism before the attack without giving due weight to the threat from right-wing terrorism, the report found.

-Australia's opposition home affairs spokeswoman Kristina Keneally, who pushed for the inquiry, said Canberra already had "a full suite of counter-terrorism tools" in place to meet the threat from radical Islam.
+Australia's opposition home affairs spokesman Kristina Keneally, who pushed for the inquiry, said Canberra already had "a full suite of counter-terrorism tools" in place to meet the threat from radical Islam.

 But a review was needed "to determine if they are fit for purpose amid the threat of right-wing extremism", she said.